Simplicity at its Finest

 • 1x ‘large’ single cabin

 As well as sleeping cabins, you’ll have the use of our kitchen house, studio house, Njalla (tower house inspired by Sami design), wood-fired sauna and bath house (plus two toilets).
+Buy-outs are possible if you want sole use of the entire complex.
+If you rent a single cabin, all other spaces will be shared with your fellow guests.

 Food and Drink